 are all designed to help children develop their understanding of music and their musical skills in subconscious, or pre-conscious, ways.
-If you’re in Brisbane, or on the Gold or Sunshine Coast, you’re welcome to book classes for your childcare service
+If you’re in Brisbane, or on the Gold or Sunshine Coast, you’re welcome to book classes for your early education and childcare service.

 In the same way that we spend years reading to our children and immersing them in a variety of literature before expecting them to read and write, it is vital that children are immersed in music before consciously learning about or trying to write things such as notes and rhythms.
 I advise you to be wary of any companies that might purport to be able to provide formal music